slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
+- how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
+- how to say no to an interview: i think i said already everthing about that subject.
+- how to say no to something else: i think i did already what i can do.

 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.

 What’s the best way to sell anything?
 Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell